-A) Tax rates for non-individuals in education services business.
+A) Tax rates for non-individuals in business.

-The income tax rate for a company i.e. a body of persons, corporate or unincorporated, created or recognized under any law in Uganda or elsewhere, is 30% of the entity's CHARGEABLE INCOME (gross income less tax allowable deductions.)
+The income tax rate for a company i.e. a body of persons, corporate or unincorporated, created or recognized under any law in Uganda or elsewhere, is 30% of the entity's CHARGEABLE INCOME (gross income less tax allowable deductions).

-Income tax worked example for a non-individual in education services business.
+Income tax worked example for a non-individual in business.

-The table below shows the income statement for Chongod Primary school for the period 1/01/2018 to 31/12/2018
+ABC Construction limited incurred the following costs of production for the period 1/1/2018 to 31/12/2018.